Aryahussein/Digital-Twins/README.md

 -> depth first search to determine ideal node indices?
 - Allow nodes to have any name (not just 1, 2, etc.) to allow importing spice files directly from LTSpice (which uses N001, N002, etc. naming)

+SPICE folder has merged codes with GUI and plotting with updated parser